CITY OF SEATTLE

 The Seattle City Attorney’s Office may seek legal or equitable relief in a court of competent jurisdiction, including injunctive relief, to enjoin any acts or practices that violate this Chapter 14.125.

-B. When interpreting Seattle Municipal Code 14.125.010, and implementing signage pursuant to this section, the Seattle City Attorney’s Office (CAO) is requested to work with the Department of Finance and Administrative Services (FAS) to convene departments that own or manage property to identify and sign properties, prioritizing properties near essential services like healthcare, childcare, food distribution, education or other basic support services, and for which civil immigration staging might deter individuals or families from using such services.
+B. When interpreting SMC 14.125.010, and implementing signage pursuant to this section, the Seattle City Attorney’s Office (CAO) is requested to work with the Department of Finance and Administrative Services (FAS) to convene departments that own or control property to identify and sign properties, prioritizing properties near essential services like basic shelter, healthcare, childcare, food distribution, education or other basic support services, and for which civil immigration staging might deter individuals or families from using such services.

 C. By May 1, 2026, FAS and the CAO should submit to the Mayor’s Office and the Council a list of properties identified using the criteria in this section.